 2008 | Olin T. Binkley Church | Chapel Hill, NC

-In this project for the Olin T. Binkley Memorial Baptist Church, a series of renovations and additions reshape and revitalize the 60’s era sanctuary.
-Renovations include new finishes, lighting, and furnishings for the church’s fellowship hall and classroom wing.
-Additions include a new narthex, choir practice room, administrative suite, and a meditative chapel.
+Szostak Design completed a series of renovations and additions to the Olin T. Binkley Memorial Baptist Church to reshape and revitalize the 1960s-era building.
+Renovations included new finishes, lighting, and furnishings for the church’s fellowship hall and classroom wing.
+Additions included a new narthex entry, choir practice room, administrative suite, and a meditative chapel.

 Photography by Wyatt Blackwell